gdamdam/awesome-decentralized-web/README.md

 - [OpenTimeStamps](https://opentimestamps.org/) - A standard format for Blockchain timestamping.

 ### Miscellaneous
-- [Autonomi](https://autonomi.com/) - Decentralized internet and app infrastructure which rewards users for participating in the network (formerly MaidSafe / SAFE Network).
 - [Librem](https://librem.one) - A growing bundle of ethical services by Purism.
 - [Rotonde](https://wiki.xxiivv.com/#rotonde) - Commonly agreed upon specifications of a JSON object shared between members of the network.